cmenchetti/Algorithms-and-Data-Structures/README.md

-# Algorithms-and-Data-Structures
+# Algorithms and Data Structures
-Exercises for the Algorithms and Data Structures course at University of Pisa
+Solutions of the exercises for the Algorithms and Data Structures (for Data Science) course at University of Pisa.
+The original repository of the course can be found [here](https://github.com/rossanoventurini/adsds).